PaulRevoredo67/PaulRevoredo67/README.md

 <h4 align="center">Programador frontend Junior</h4>

-<p  align="left"> Hello!
+<h3  align="left"> Hello!
 I'm a junior frontend developer with two years of experience in the field.
-I'm passionate about creating engaging and functional user experiences through programming and web design.  </p>
+I'm passionate about creating engaging and functional user experiences through programming and web design.  </h3>